A Guide to Neuro Physical Therapy

-Chronic diseases like diabetes, kidney disease, and liver disease can cause brain damage due to problems with blood flow or inflammation.
+Chronic diseases like human immunodeficiency virus, diabetes, kidney disease, and liver disease can cause brain damage due to problems with blood flow or inflammation.

 Functional Neurological Disorder (FND)

-Functional neurological disorder, previously called conversion disorder, is a condition in which psychological stress is converted into physical symptoms.
+A functional neurological disorder, previously called conversion disorder, is a condition in which psychological stress is converted into physical symptoms.
 These can include neurological symptoms, paralysis, seizures, blindness, or deafness.
-The exact cause is unknown, but it is thought to be a combination of genetics and environment.9
+The exact cause is unknown, but it is thought to be a combination of genetics and environment.8

-These are just a few examples, but there are many other causes of brain dysfunction.
-If you or a loved one is experiencing any problems with thinking, memory, movement, or mood, it's important to see a doctor.
-Brain dysfunction can be a serious condition, and the sooner it is diagnosed, the better.
+These are just a few examples, but many other causes of spinal cord and brain dysfunction exist.
+If you or a loved one is experiencing any problems with thinking, memory, movement, or mood, it's important to see a physician and neurological physical therapist.
+Abnormal function of the brain can be a serious condition, and the sooner it is diagnosed, the better.

-Outside of the delicate brain and neural tissues, other dysfunctions can occur in the head that affects your daily life.
+Outside the delicate brain and neural tissues, abnormal function can occur in the head, affecting your daily life.
 These include:

-This is a disorder of the muscles and joints that connect your lower jaw to your skull.
-The temporomandibular joint (TMJ) sits in front of your ear.
+Temporomandibular Disorder (TMJ) affects the muscles and joints that connect your lower jaw to your skull.
+This joint sits in front of your ear.
 It can cause pain in or around your jaw, ear, face, neck, and head.
 This can affect your ability to eat, speak, and beyond.

-Tooth decay, gum disease, and other dental problems can cause pain in your head and face.
+Tooth decay, gum disease, and other dental problems can cause pain and altered function in your head and face.

-This can be caused by many things including loud noise exposure, normal aging, and disease.
+Loud noise exposure, normal aging, and disease can cause this.
 Hearing loss can make it hard to communicate and understand others.

-Changes in vision can be caused by many things including normal aging, disease, and injury.
+Many things, including normal aging, disease, and injury, can cause vision changes.
 These changes can make it hard to see clearly for daily activities like driving and reading.

 These are just a few examples of head dysfunctions that don't specifically involve the brain.
-These problems can be caused by a variety of factors including: injury, genetics, stress, and overall lifestyle (such as diet).
+These problems can be caused by various factors, including injury, genetics, stress, and overall lifestyle (such as diet).
 If you are experiencing any type of head pain, it's important to see a doctor to rule out other causes.

 Integrative Medicine for Your Brain and Daily Function

-The best way to approach neurological deficits and related brain dysfunction is with an integrative medical team.
+The best way to approach neurological deficits and related spinal cord and brain dysfunction is with an integrative medical team.
 This means that a team of experts works with you to ensure that you are optimizing your brain health.
 Examples of medical professionals you may work with include: